nicktaras/wma_file_converter/README.md

 To get up and running via the command line:

 1. brew install ffmpeg lame
+3. pip install ftransc
-2. Run a test after installation, run `ftransc -f mp3 filename.wma`
+3. Run a test after installation, run `ftransc -f mp3 filename.wma`
-3. Then run against a whole directory run `ftransc -f wma --directory /path/to/folder_name`
+4. Then run against a whole directory run `ftransc -f wma --directory /path/to/folder_name`

 To use this user interface to carry out the conversion of the files: